“Enter through the narrow gate. For wide is the gate and broad is the road that leads to destruction, and many enter through it.” Matthew 7:13

 - Ignoring what other people think or say about you

-- Choosing to listen to God’s voice other all others
+- Choosing to listen to God’s voice over all others

 - Serving others instead of focusing on yourself or on the contrary, serving others so you don’t have to look internally at yourself

-3. Insight #3 – The hard will become easy when you do it not in your own strength but in mine.
+Insight #3: The hard will become easy when you do it, not in your own strength, but in my strength.

-If you’re anything like me then you’re starting to realize the magnitude of your New Year’s Resolution(s).
-The reality of what was proclaimed in passion and motivation just a couple of weeks ago is now causing you some stress and frustration.
-That’s because the high emotional feelings that made us declare the changes we desired are not sustainable.
+High emotional feelings that make us declare changes we desire are not sustainable.
 If they were, we would have reached our goals already.
-What once motivated us is now causing us disappointment in ourselves and sets up feelings of failure and this is the reason why we were never ‘designed’ to fight our battles on our own.
+What once motivated us is now causing us disappointment in ourselves and sets up feelings of failure.
+This is the reason why we were never ‘designed’ to fight our battles on our own.
 Trying to lose weight or any other stumbling block on our own is a recipe for failure in the life of a believer.

-I admit that my faith is weak and so I pray for my faith to be strengthened daily.
-But all I need is faith the size of a mustard seed and every once in a while I can muster up that amount which is just enough to get me through to the next day.
+I admit that my faith is weak, and so I pray for my faith to be strengthened daily.
+I know all I need is faith the size of a mustard seed, and every once in a while I can muster up that amount, which is just enough to get me through to the next day.

 I pray this message blesses you as much as it blessed me.